mopidy/mopidy/docs/installation/libspotify.rst

 Mopidy uses `libspotify
 <http://developer.spotify.com/en/libspotify/overview/>`_ for playing music from
 the Spotify music service.
-To use :mod:`mopidy.backends.libspotify` you must install libspotify and `pyspotify <http://github.com/mopidy/pyspotify>`_.
+To use :mod:`mopidy.backends.spotify` you must install libspotify and `pyspotify <http://pyspotify.mopidy.com/>`_.

 .. note::